Zelidar/webhooks-course/README.md

 # Understanding how Webhooks work

-[![Watch the video on freeCodeCamp](https://img.youtube.com/vi/41NOoEz3Tzc/maxresdefault.jpg)](https://youtu.be/41NOoEz3Tzc) This repository contains detailed notes and code for the Understanding Webhooks course 💡
+[![Watch the video on freeCodeCamp](https://img.youtube.com/vi/41NOoEz3Tzc/maxresdefault.jpg)](https://youtu.be/41NOoEz3Tzc) This repository contains detailed notes and code for the Understanding Webhooks course on YouTube 💡

 * [🚀 Code](./code)
 * [📚 Notes](notes.md)